fryktoria/arduino_Gaming_Controller/README.md

 The device transmits a PPM signal with 8 channels onto the TRAINER_PORT pin of the trainer port socket.
 This signal can be routed to an RC controller operating at Master mode with a two-wire cable.

-This article does not intend to be a step-by-step instructable, since you may have to take decisions depending on various parameters, such as the resources you intend to re-use, the capacity of the box to include the new components etc.
+This article does not intend to be a step-by-step instructable, since you may have to take decisions depending on various parameters, such as the resources you intend to re-use, the capacity of the box to include the new components etc. Yet, it exposes several of the design issues in using an Arduino for this purpose.

 # History - boring but explains purpose and design decisions
 My original purpose was to buy some joystick pads and a few buttons and build a joystick from scratch.
 But who can argue that any such custom solution cannot even come close to the perfection and ease of use of the sticks of an existing RC controller.
 Therefore, I decided to get an old, broken RC controller and utilize its  parts, along with a new MCU.